White Oak Bark Powder - Wild Crafted Herbs from foothills of the Appalachian Mountains

 Organic White Oak Bark consists of 15- 20% tannins as well as additional nutrients including potassium, iron and vitamin B12.
 White Oak bark herb is highly astringent as well as antiseptic, diuretic and anti-parasitic.

-Folklore, Occult and Magic uses - Most organic herbs are considered magical in their own unique way.
+Folklore, Occult and Magick uses - Most organic herbs are considered magical in their own unique way.
 Organic Oak Tree Bark in particular is used in rituals for protection, strength and fertility.

 The leaves, twigs, bark and Acorns were used as good luck charms to fight drought, forest fires and retain good health.
 At one time it was considered a crime to cut down an oak, which would destroy the oak spirit which lived inside the tree.